EadCat/WeaklySupervisedStitchingNetwork/README.md

 # Check "options.py" for more details.

 # All models below use single homography for one input.
+# The default setting for the shell scripts below are 'CPU'.

 # 01. Final Model
 sh scripts/test-final.sh